rewardhacker00/prime-rl/examples/wordle/README.md

 uv run hf upload <user>/Qwen3-1.7B-Wordle-RL outputs/weights/step_100
 ```

-We have run the same commands as above.
-Check out the run in [W&B](https://wandb.ai/primeintellect/examples?nw=2isof8knxo5).
-Find our final artifact on HF [`PrimeIntellect/Qwen3-1.7B-Wordle-RL`](https://huggingface.co/PrimeIntellect/Qwen3-1.7B-Wordle-RL).
+We have uploaded the final model as [`PrimeIntellect/Qwen3-1.7B-Wordle-RL`](https://huggingface.co/PrimeIntellect/Qwen3-1.7B-Wordle-RL).

 ## Evals

-Let's see how our final RL checkpoints perform on the `wordle` environment.
+Let's see how our final RL checkpoint performs on the eval set.

 ```bash
 # Run this in the `Inference` pane